aanchal22/exam-1/instructions/instructions.md

 Each formula **must also be entered into the [README.md](../README.md) file** in the designated space.

-1. Total number of free Wi-Fi hotspots in NYC
+1. Total number of users of the social network
-1. Number of free Wi-Fi hotspots in each of the 5 boroughs of NYC.
-(You are forbidden from hard-coding the names of the boroughs into the formula you use.
-Rather, the formula should refer to the neighboring cells where the borough names are written.)
+1. Number of users in each of the states in the New England region, which includes Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
+(You are forbidden from hard-coding the names of the states into the formula you use.
+Rather, the formula should refer to the neighboring cells where the state names are written.)
-1. Number of free Wi-Fi hotspots provided by the Brooklyn Public Library in each of the zip codes of Brooklyn.
-(You are forbidden from hard-coding the zip codes into the formula you use.
-Rather, the formula should refer to the neighboring cells where the zip codes are written.)
+1. Number of users in each of the 5 most populous cities of the USA: New York City, New York; Los Angeles, California; Chicago, Illinois; Houston, Texas; and Phoenix, Arizona.
+Note that there may be cities in ohter states with the same names.
+(You are forbidden from hard-coding the cities or states into the formula you use.
+Rather, the formula should refer to the neighboring cells where that information is written.)
-1. The percent of all hotspots in Brooklyn that are provided by the Brooklyn Public Library.
-(You are forbidden from hard-coding any sum or count values into the formula you use.
+1. The average affinity levels of all users in New York for each of the affinity categories.
+(You are forbidden from hard-coding the state name or any sum, count, or average values into the formula you use.
 Rather, these should be dynamically calculated within the formula using functions.)

 Be sure to save your work.